okohll/abdocs/content/docs/workflows/send-chaser.md

 ## Setup

-As an agileBase administrator, if you want to set up your own chaser, here’s how to do so.
+As an Agilebase administrator, if you want to set up your own chaser, here’s how to do so.

 1) Create a view with a list of people to chase.
 In the view’s _manage_ tab, under _Send_, choose _send email chasers_